-Did you know that clinical lab technology professionals are responsible for over 70 percent of all patient diagnoses?
-Using advanced technology, clinical lab technicians analyze blood and other body fluids to assess and report normal and abnormal patient results.
+Clinical lab technology professionals are responsible for over 70 percent of all patient diagnoses.
+Clinical lab technicians analyze blood and other body fluids using advanced technology to assess and report normal and abnormal patient results.

-These behind-the-scenes professionals are key in determining accurate results in hospital, research, veterinary, and outpatient labs throughout the world.
-Although techs generally do not have patient contact, they are a vital part of the health care team—communicating with nurses, doctors, and other health care professionals to achieve the best patient outcomes.
+These behind-the-scenes professionals are vital for accurate hospital, research, veterinary, and outpatient lab results.
+Clinical Lab Technicians are essential to any healthcare team—communicating with nurses, doctors, and other healthcare professionals to achieve the most accurate patient results.

-Upon earning an Associate of Applied Science degree in Clinical Lab Technology, you will be ready for immediate employment in the field.
+You will be prepared for immediate employment upon earning an Associate of Applied Science in Clinical Lab Technology.
 After graduating and passing the American Society of Clinical Pathology (ASCP) exam, you’ll become nationally certified to work in laboratories across the U.S.